-Prerequisite Permission of department head
+Prerequisite Permission of department head AHUM (Lab 6 hrs)

 This course is designed to introduce the study of visual communication through design.
 Emphasis is placed on the application of design principles to projects involving such skills as illustration, layout, typography and production technology.
 Upon completion, students should demonstrate a knowledge of the fundamentals of art and understanding of the relationship between materials, tools and visual communication.
 (F)